 Oooh, I love this new book!
-The authors are LDS women and have recently published it, so between Mother’s Day and Father’s Day, they are having a virtual book tour to promote it.
+The authors are women and members of The Church of Jesus Christ of Latter-day Saints.
+They have recently published it, so between Mother’s Day and Father’s Day, they are having a virtual book tour to promote it.
 As part of the book tour, I am reviewing it.
 This book is so lovely, from the gorgeous cover to the stories and quotes and thoughts inside the pages.
 This book is a must-read for every pregnant or new LDS mom, or even an older menopausal mom, to assist you in mentoring your daughters and daughters in law in giving birth to your grandbabies.
 This is my new favorite birth book!

 Many times when I am pregnant, I read a book about birth to guide me.
 It was 19 years ago this summer that I was pregnant with my firstborn.
 I took a book with me every day to my job as a lab technician at the University of Utah Medical School to read on my lunch break.
 I guess I need more omega-3s because my memory is failing me and I can’t even remember a single title!
 Wait, I think maybe one was Martha and Dr. Sears’ The Birth Book.
 Oh, and another was What to Expect When You’re Expecting (which I don’t really recommend now) and another was What To Eat While You Are Expecting.
 Despite that book’s problems (see critique here http://www.westonaprice.org/childrens-health/modern-baby-books , and more on nutrition and pregnancy at the bottom of this post) it did advocate avoiding white sugar, which motivated me to get off sugar.
 And my 18 year old son is very smart.
 Perhaps it’s because of the lack of white sugar in my pregnancy diet with him.
 I have periods of time on and off sugar, but that was one of the longest times I stayed off.